 To automate your application this way, you have to install the Adobe Debug Flash Player and use the new Ranorex Preloader for all Flash/Flex applications.

 - Install the Adobe Debug Flash Player on the machine on which you would like to record and execute Ranorex test scripts and for all browsers you would like to test with.
-The installers are available on Adobe’s download page; the following are the links to the Debug Player 10 for Internet Explorer and Firefox.
+The installers are available on Adobe’s download page.

 - Open your user profile directory %UserProfile%, e.g. by opening Windows Explorer and copying the string %UserProfile% into the address bar.